ddev/ddev/containers/ddev-webserver/README.md

-# Docker NGINX PHP7 FPM for Local Development
+# Docker ddev-webserver (webserver and php)

 ## Introduction
-This is a Dockerfile to build a container image for NGINX and PHP7 in FPM with development configurations and tools.
+This is a Dockerfile to build a container image for ddev's web container.

 ## Developer Tools